 Y’all asked for cookies.
 Well here’s your dose…

 Unexpectedly, the country of Suriname has stolen my heart.
 Their cuisine was not one I consciously thought about exploring.
-It’s a small country on the northern coast of South America and there is more than a handful of countries that are above Suriname on my “Must Visit in South America” list.
-But as life would have it, I got my exposure in Amsterdam.
+It’s a small country on the northern coast of South America, that I have yet to visit.
+Thankfully, I got some exposure in Amsterdam.

 As Suriname is a former Dutch colony, there is significant concentration of Surinamese that reside in the Netherlands.
 While only 2% of the population of the Netherlands is Surinamese, 40% of the Surinamese population lives in the Netherlands.
 And they need to eat!
 All around Amsterdam one can find little Surinamese markets in addition to the food booths set up at the farmer’s markets.